Guide to Best Infield Gloves

 has a very good selection and they offer free return shipping – which is nice if you decide to try another model or size.
 Both offer free shipping with purchase.

 Pro flare series - $199 They use top grade oil-infused Horween leather that will give you an average break in time, but give you great durability.
 The flare series is unique in that it is formed to give you a larger catching surface.
 Extra wide and durable lacing makes this a nice quality glove that is not too expensive.

-- silver slugger or mesh back - $199 they are both a part of the flare series and offer the mesh in the back of the glove.
-This will give you quicker break in time and a lighter glove.
-The glove will not be as durable over time because the mesh is not as strong as leather.
+- silver slugger or mesh back - $199 Is now discontinued.
+They were both a part of the flare series and offer the mesh in the back of the glove.
+This was meant to give you quicker break in time and a lighter glove, but this glove was not be as durable over time because the mesh is not as strong as leather.

 Mizuno prides itself on listening to feedback from their pro guys who use this model (Juan Pierre, Scott Rolen, Alfonso Soriano, Clint Barmes, Brandon Wood, Matt Cain, Ichiro Suzuki, Hideki Matsui) to design a better glove.

 Also, they have “4D advanced” tech which keeps the glove strong but makes it so the fingers can move independently more easily.